Course Title and Description

 To do in-class quizzes, each student will need to have a laptop and be logged into the course on Canvas.
 It’s the responsibility of each student to be ready for the quiz at the beginning of each class.

-Entrance Quiz: This quiz will be given on Canvas during the second session of the course.
+This quiz will be given on Canvas at the beginning of the course.
 It’ll help students to assess their own skills and required knowledge in relation to the expectations for the course.
 The quiz tests (1) students’ knowledge that they are expected to learn in prerequisite courses, and (2) their ability to study course material provided in the flipped classroom format.
-Those students who score 65% or more on the quiz, will receive full credit for the quiz.
-Other students will receive no credit for the quiz. -
+Those students who score 55% or more on the quiz, will receive full credit for the quiz.
+Other students will receive no credit for the quiz.

 There will be one mid-term and one final open-book examinations.
 See the course session calendar for the mid-term examination date.
 The date of the final examination will be set and announced by the UBC services.
 It’s the student’s responsibility to know the date, time, and location of the final examination.